-By Jessica Xiao, AsAmNews Intern
+By Jessica Xiao, AsAmNews Contributor

 Last fall, Esther Lee was a victim of an anti-Asian hate attack.
 Now she’s taking her power back.